microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

    ![simg4](images/share5.png)

    7. Please provide the SQL Server Name.
-(You can copy the server name from the azure portal where you deployed the web app)
+(You can get the server name from the azure portal where you have deployed the Contoso Trader.
+It'd start with "productsdb...."

-      1. You can go to SQL Databases in Azure Portal
-      2. Select productsdb database fromt the list.
-      3. In the over view section you can see the server name on the top right corner.

    6. Add database name productsdb
    7. Add Username localadmin
-   8. Add password (you have created SQL_PASSWORD in github secrets for the execution of workflows), then click Create.
+   8. Add SQL Password.
+(You created a new SQL_PASSWORD in GitHub secrets while deploying the Contoso Traders Application) SEENA-ADD-SCREENSHOT

-    Now you have a dataverse connection of your Azure SQL Database.
+   9. Review all details and Click Create

+SEENA-ADD-SCREENSHOT

+Your Azure SQL Connection is now available in Dataverse.

 <h2>Deployment of Inventory Management System App</h2>

-   Before deploying, please click [here](../docs/PowerApp) see a zip file named InventoryManagementApp.zip.
-Please download this file.
-It  is an Export Package file of Inventory Management System Canvas App.
-You are going to import this zip file into your power platform environment.
+   Now, we will need to import the Power App package to setup the Power Apps & Power Automate.
+Please download the zip file named InventoryManagementApp.zip [here](../src/InventoryManagementApp.zip)

+1. Login to [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/) with your Global Administrator account.

-1. After login into the Power platform environment go to Power platform admin center and click on Apps and then click on Import Canvas App.
+2. Navigate to Apps and then click on Import Canvas App.
+Select the recently downloaded zip file.

  ![dimg1](images/depap1.png)

-2. Power PLatform is importing the Inventory Management App.
-It will take hardly 2-3 minutes.
+2. Power Platform is importing the Inventory Management App.
+It will take about 2-3 minutes.

  ![dmig2](images/depap2.png)

-3. After completing the Import Canvas App, you will reach into import package details pane.
-Please go through the details.
+3. After completing the Import Canvas App, you will get to import package details pane.
+Take a moment to look at the details.

  ![dimg3](images/depap3.png)

  ![dimg4](images/depap4.png)

-4. Go to Review Package COntent section and select Inventory Management App.
-A side screen will open please select creat new and click Save.
+4. Go to Review Package Content section and select Inventory Management App.
+A side screen will open please select create new and click Save.

  ![dimg9](images/depap9.png)